 How We Tested the Laundry Stain Removers

 We rolled up our sleeves and did hands-on testing of 30 different laundry stain removers in The Lab.
 To test stain removers' performances on fresh stains, two shirts were provided.
-On one, testers made four stains: red wine, chocolate syrup, grass, and blue washable marker.
-They then circled the stains with permanent black marker, so a clear record of size was made.
-On the other shirt, they made two oil-based stains: foundation and olive oil, also circled.
-Testers then treated the stains according to manufacturer guidelines, taking careful observations at each step and evaluating effectiveness.
+On one, we made four stains: red wine, chocolate syrup, grass, and blue washable marker.
+We then circled the stains with permanent black marker, so a clear record of size was made.
+On the other shirt, we made two oil-based stains: foundation and olive oil, also circled.
+We then treated the stains according to manufacturer guidelines, taking careful observations at each step and evaluating effectiveness.

-Testers were then provided with two more garments containing the same sets of stains, which had been previously made and allowed to set in.
-They then treated each stain the same way, comparing and contrasting the remover's effectiveness on set-in versus fresh stains.
+We also tried two more garments containing the same sets of stains, which had been previously made and allowed to set in.
+We then treated each stain the same way, comparing and contrasting the remover's effectiveness on set-in versus fresh stains.

 Each stain remover was evaluated in the same four categories: ease of use, effectiveness, scent, and value.
 For ease of use, testers noted how easy or messy the application process was, and whether any additional features—like a built-in brush—made the process more intuitive.
-They rated the strength and pleasantness of the product's scent.
-For value, they took all of their experiences into consideration and compared them to the price of the product.
+We rated the strength and pleasantness of the product's scent.
+For value, we took all of our experiences into consideration and compared them to the price of the product.

 Both a numerical score and tester observations were recorded for each stain remover's performance in each category.
 Once the tests were complete, we boiled down all of the data to narrow down what we consider the very best laundry stain removers.

 What to Look for in a Laundry Stain Remover